codeface-io/LSPService/README.md

 ## Why?

-The [LSP protocol](https://microsoft.github.io/language-server-protocol/) is the present and future of software development tools.
+The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) is the present and future of software development tools.
 But leveraging it for my own tool project turned out to be more difficult than expected.

 Most of all, I want to distribute my tool via the Mac App Store, so it must be sandboxed, which makes it impossible to deal with language servers directly or with any other "tooling" of the tech world.